AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/cov_object.rst

 this file is available when |gcv| starts, |gcv| uses it so users may setup a customized version if needed.
 If the file is not available, |gcv| creates a default one.

+As for source coverage criteria, the :option:`dhtml` variant produces a more elaborate kind of report, with sortable columns and per-project indexes on the root page when the units of interest were specified using the :option:`-P` option.

 .. _ocov-insn: